 Teressa Moss knows as well as anyone the value of the Bearden-Josey Center for Breast Health Mobile Mammography program.
 It enabled her to undergo screening where she works – the Nestle Frozen Foods plant in Gaffney – at a time in her life when she would not have likely set aside time for travel to an appointment.

 It was 2011, and her 24-year-old son, Bradley, had recently been killed in a car wreck.
-For months, “all I wanted to do when I was off work was to be home and take care of my husband and my other son,” she said.
+For months, “all I wanted to do when I was off work was to be home and take care of my husband and my daughter,” she said.

 The mammography she received at her workplace detected a tumor.
 It was caught early enough that treatment was successful.
 Moss said she has been in remission for six years.